ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 ## STARTING POINT (`00-StartingPoint`)

-The MacOS and iOS/iPadOS variants will operate correctly as Bluetooth Peripherals ("Magic 8-Ball Answerers").
+None of the applications will operate correctly as Bluetooth Centrals ("Question Askers"), but the MacOS and iOS/iPadOS variants will operate correctly as Bluetooth Peripherals ("Magic 8-Ball Answerers").

-None of the applications will operate correctly as Bluetooth Centrals ("Question Askers").

-We will add the Central functionality, and complete the "Magic 8-Ball" game.
+We will add the Central functionality to all the apps, and complete the "Magic 8-Ball" game.
+We will do this by completing the SDK, which is common to all the apps.

 In the first step, we will add the basic [`CBCentralManagerDelegate`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) callbacks, and establish our Core Bluetooth presence.